ikosenn/cray-cray/README.md

 ```

 `` -b or --branch states the branches to exclude``
-`` -p or --path states the path to the repo folder`
+`` -p or --path states the path to the repo folder``
+`` -t or --threshold the number of days a branch needs to be unused to be considered stale``